Ghalia Shamayleh, PhD

 I have presented my research at several academic conferences, such as Association for Consumer Research Conference, Consumer Culture Theory Conference, the Annual Graduate Exposition at Concordia University, and the Montreal Business Schools’ Ph.D.
 Symposium.
 I've also published media articles in The Conversation, The Montreal Gazette, and Premières en affaires and discussed my research on radio (Global News Radio 630CHED, CBC) and podcasts (Tales of Consumption).

-I am currently working on six research projects centered around digitized dyadic services, the management of relational tensions surrounding social media self-expression, practice destabilization and reconfiguration during the COVID-19 pandemic, the dynamics and evolution of human-animal relations online, interspecies gift exchanges, and end-of-life transitions as consumption practices.
+I am currently working on four research projects centered around digitized dyadic services, the management of relational tensions surrounding social media self-expression, practice destabilization and reconfiguration during the COVID-19 pandemic, the digitization of dyadic services, and end-of-life transitions as consumption practices.